cogini/phoenix_container_example_old/README.md

   and caching of OS files and language packages external to layers.
 Multistage builds compile dependencies separately from app code, speeding rebuilds and reducing final image size.
 Caching of packages reduces size of container layers and allows sharing of data betwen container targets.
-With proper caching, rebuilds take less than 5 seconds.

 * Supports Alpine and Debian, using [hexpm/elixir](https://hub.docker.com/r/hexpm/elixir) base images.